edpichler/snippets.pichler.network/content/docs/git/index.md

 git branch -a

 ```
-Or you cand do a `git pull --all`  to fetch from origin and update all your local branches.
+Or you can also do a `git pull --all` to fetch from origin and update all your local branches.

 ## git patch